seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 ---
 layout: post
-title: What Makes Good Trivia?
+title: The Elements of Good Bar Trivia
 ---

 I spent several years developing a trivia habit.
 Or rather, it took several years of me trying out different bar trivias to find one I really like.
 When I'm out of town I'll try out the local trivia, or even when I'm not, I'll sometimes go see what other bars are putting on near where I live.